Insight about employee engagement

 If the purpose of collecting data from an employee survey is to make organizational improvements, you should consider the employee survey as a map of the landscape that qualifies the subsequent dialog.
 Do not conduct an employee survey if you do not have the time, resources, or competencies to follow up and act on the survey data.

-There are different types of employee surveys, and regardless of which kind of survey you choose to conduct, the survey will be a first step to start strengthening your organization.
+There are different types of employee surveys, and regardless of which kind of survey you choose to conduct, the survey will be a first step to strengthening your organization.

 Employee surveys can increase the probability of keeping your employees’ needs in focus across the entire organization, allowing you to act on problems more efficiently when they arise.
 Therefore, we think employee surveys should be a strategic priority in every organization.